Where to Stay for the Velo-Valley Vistas

 Try the Track

 The Lehigh Wheelmen Association is a proud supporter of the Valley Preferred Cycling Center (also know as the T-Town Velodrome).
-On Saturday May 26th from 3:00 to 6:00 pm in conjunction with the Velo-Valley Vistas Weekend, VPCC will be offering you an opportunity to Try the Track.
+On Saturday May 25th from 3:00 to 5:30 pm in conjunction with the Velo-Valley Vistas Weekend, VPCC will be offering you an opportunity to Try the Track.
 The Try the Track program at the Valley Preferred Cycling Center allows riders to get on a track bike and learn to ride and even race from some of the best people to ever do it.
 The Try the Track program is a great, ground-level opportunity for those with even the smallest interest in track cycling to experience the sport on one the best velodromes in the world.
-The three-hour clinic includes instructions on bike safety, riding safely, riding techniques, and even some racing tips as well.
+The 2 1/2 hour clinic includes instructions on bike safety, riding safely, riding techniques, and even some racing tips as well.
 Equipment (helmet and bicycle) are provided, however, bringing own equipment is encouraged.
 Register online at BikeReg for the Try the Track Event.
-Cost is $75 per person and includes use of a track bike and 2 hours of professional coaching.
-The registration deadline is Monday, May 22nd at noon and the event is limited to 40 cyclists.
+Cost is $50 per person and includes use of a track bike and 2 hours of professional coaching.
+The registration deadline is Monday, May 20th at noon and the event is limited to 40 cyclists.

 Stop by the Velodrome at 9:00 am for the Velo Farmers' Market and stay for Masters and Rookies racing on the track at 12:00 Noon.

-The Lehigh Wheelmen invite you to participate in the 2018 Donut Derby on Labor Day, September 3rd.
+The Lehigh Wheelmen invite you to participate in the 2020 Donut Derby on Labor Day, September 7th.
 The DD is a fun 36 mile race with a twist: Get a 3 minute time credit for each donut eaten at stops positioned at mile markers 12 and 24.
 Donut-adjusted time determines the winner in several age categories.
-Lunch and an awards ceremony follow the ride.
+A complementary lunch for DD racers and an awards ceremony follow the ride.

 Valley Preferred Cycling Center (the T-Town Velodrome)